 Is blood transfusion required?

 Undesired blood clotting in veins, especially of the calf and pelvis.
-It is not completely preventable, but preventive measures will be taken.
-These may include the following:
+It is not completely preventable, but preventive measures will be taken:

 - Early ambulation